zuned/angular/README.md

 - How to install BootStrap : -> `npm install bootstrap`
 - how to install fontawesome : -> 'npm install @fortawesome/fontawesome`

+- To include local css/font , we update angular.json file